larsthorup/webteknologi-dtu/01-getting-started/README.md

 Share the URL with friends & family :)

-## Exercise

-1. Get this up and running on your own machine, including deploying it and viewing your app on another device.

 ## Note on choice of tools

 Preference for native platform (as supported by browsers):